ProGamerGov/dream-creator/research_tools/README.md

 * `-num_iterations`: Default is `500`.
 * `-layer`: The specific layer you wish to use.
 Default is set to `fc`.
 * `-channel`: The specific layer channel you wish to use.
 Default is `0`.
+* `-extract_neuron`: If this flag is enabled, the center neuron will be extracted from the channel selected by the `-channel` parameter.
 * `-image_size`: A comma separated list of `<height>,<width>` to use for the output images.
 Default is set to `224,224`.
 * `-jitter`: The amount of image jitter to use for preprocessing.
 Default is `32`.
+* `-fft_decorrelation`: Whether or not to use FFT spatial decorrelation.
+If enabled, a lower learning rate should be used.

 **Processing options:**
 * `-batch_size`: How many features to attempt to extract from the selected channel.
 Default is `4`.